mattermost/docs/source/cloud/cloud-user-management/cloud-groups.rst

 Removing Configured Teams and Channels From a Group
 ---------------------------------------------------

-To remove a team or channel configured for a group, click **Remove** to the right of the team or channel name.
+To remove a team or channel configured for a group, select **Remove** to the right of the team or channel name.
 Users already part of the team and channel will not be removed from that channel by this action.

 Viewing Users Belonging to The Group
 ------------------------------------